Transcription for Fanfare Band

 The work is performed in one stretch without breaks but it can be divided into three sections.
 These correspond to the three movements of a concerto: up to variation 10 corresponds to the first movement, variations 11 to 18 are the equivalent of a slow movement, and the remaining variations make a finale.

-“Revived” was commissioned by “Royal Military Wind Band Johan Willem Friso” (NL) – according to an idea of their chief conductor Major Tijmen Botma – and in cooperation with “WMC Kerkrade” on the occasion of the 50th anniversary of “Muziekcentrale Adams” in Thorn (NL).
+“Revived” was commissioned by “Royal Military Wind Band Johan Willem Friso” (NL) in cooperation with “WMC Kerkrade” on the occasion of the 50th anniversary of “Muziekcentrale Adams” in Thorn (NL).

 The aim was to give the various orchestras around the world affected by the Covid19 pandemic new hope, élan and perspective in the form of a composition that could also be performed by smaller subensembles.
 In this way, despite the Covid19 restrictions, the orchestras can make music together again.